mathiasbrem/goma-iot/README.md

 **Features:**

-* Support for various IoT communication protocols (MQTT, REST )
+* Support MQTT and REST IoT communication protocols
 * Intuitive web interface for managing devices and visualizing data
 * Visual rule editor to create complex automations
-* Support NoSQL databases
+* Support NoSQL database
 * Email, Webhook and SMS alerts
 * RESTful API for integration with other systems
 * Codes and eletronical projects for ESP8266